wunderman4/axway-open-docs/content/en/docs/central/env_gw_mgmt/add_api_service.md

 {{< alert title="Public beta" color="warning" >}}This feature is currently in **public beta** and not yet available for production use.{{< /alert >}}

 To get started creating an api service in the UI, first navigate to the details page of an environment.
-From the details page there is a plus ( + ) button located at the top right of the `Activty Dashboard`
+From the details page there is a plus ( + ) button located at the top right of the `Activity Dashboard`

 > If you want to add an api service using the AMPLIFY Central CLI refer to the docs [here](/docs/central/cli_central/cli_apiservices) instead.